 - Tap retrain voice model.

-Say "OK Google" and "Hey Google" as prompted on screen.
+- Say "OK Google" and "Hey Google" when prompted on-screen.

 With the voice model saved, we can now see if the settings needed for Google Assistant to wake and unlock your phone are enabled.
 If either toggle is grey, tap it to turn it blue.